Omo-oba18/sanctified-journeys-api/README.md

 ## Sanctified Journeys API
-Sanctified Journeys is a comprehensive web application designed to cater to the needs of Celestial Church members embarking on their annual pilgrimage to Benin Republic and Nigeria.
+Sanctified Journeys is a comprehensive web application API designed to cater to the needs of Celestial Church members embarking on their annual pilgrimage to Benin Republic and Nigeria.
 It serves as a dedicated platform to facilitate a seamless and spiritually fulfilling pilgrimage experience.

 With Sanctified Journeys, users can create an account and access a range of features and functionalities tailored to their pilgrimage requirements.
 The application offers a user-friendly interface, ensuring a smooth and intuitive experience for pilgrims throughout their journey.